encounter/decomp-toolkit/README.md

 Much like the original GC/Wii decomp toolkit, jeff aims to automate as much of the decompilation setup process as possible, allowing developers to spend less time configuring a project and more time focusing on what matters most in a decomp: matching code.

+I had made jeff with the goal of starting up a [decomp for Dance Central 3](https://github.com/rjkiv/dc3-decomp), but realized the potential jeff has to work with several other Xbox 360 games, and thus, tried to add support for that to the best of my ability.

 **DISCLAIMER**: Although I genuinely tried my best to get jeff working with the pool of xexes I had to test with, **I make absolutely zero guarantees that this will work out of the box with every last Xbox 360 game!
 Expect bugs!**